Edita Gruberová – Zerbinetta – Ariadne auf Naxos – Wien 1978 – dir. Bohm

 This area represents Strauss’ first effort in writing for coloratura soprano.
 He composed it for Frieda Hempel and hoped she would perform it at the Stuttgart premiere on October 25, 1912.
 Unfortunately, she was not available.
 Perhaps she had seen the score.

-Interestingly, the orchestra that accompanied the premiere was comprised of musicians playing only stringed instruments created by Italian masters.
-Instruments were borrowed from dealers like Walter Hamma of Stuggart and include the likes of Stradavari, Guarneri, Amati, Bergonzi, and Guadagnini.
+Interestingly, the orchestra accompanying the premiere comprised musicians playing only stringed instruments created by Italian masters.
+Instruments were borrowed from dealers like Walter Hamma of Stuggart and include the likes of Stradivari, Guarneri, Amati, Bergonzi, and Guadagnini.
 One imagines a supremely sumptuous beauty of tone.